stfc/alc_trajectory/README.md

 * README.md: this file.
 * [cmake_building.md](./cmake_building.md): steps to build, compile and run tests using the CMake platform.
 * [coding_protocol.md](./coding_protocol.md): details the instructions of the adopted protocol for code development with Fortran.
-* [use_code.md](./use_code.md): provides instructions for use together with a detailed description of the implemented capabilties.
+* [use_code.md](./use_code.md): provides instructions for use together with a detailed description of the implemented capabilities.

 ## Dependencies
 The user must have access to the following software (locally):